 - 1. The rules of the Senate, as far as applicable, are the rules of committees of the Senate.
 Procedure in committees, where not otherwise provided in this Rule, must follow the procedure of the Senate.
 For matters not included in the rules of the Senate or these rules, Mason's Manual of Legislative Procedure must be followed. - 2.
 A majority of any committee constitutes a quorum for the transaction of business. - 3.
 A meeting of a committee may not be opened without a quorum present. - 4.
-In addition to regularly scheduled meetings of a committee or those called by the chair of the committee, meetings may be set by a written petition of a majority of the committee and filed with the chair of the committee. - 5.
+In addition to regularly scheduled meetings of a committee or those called by the Chair of the committee, meetings may be set by a written petition of a majority of the committee and filed with the Chair of the committee. - 5.
 A bill may be passed from a committee only by a majority of the committee membership.
 A simple majority of those present and voting is sufficient to adopt committee amendments. - 6.
-Subcommittees may be appointed by the chair of a committee to consider subjects specified by the committee and shall report back to the committee.
-If a subcommittee is so appointed, the chair of the committee shall determine whether the subcommittee shall keep minutes of its meetings.
+Subcommittees may be appointed by the Chair of a committee to consider subjects specified by the Chair and shall report back to the committee.
+If a member of a subcommittee is not a member of the standing or select committee for which the subcommittee is created, the approval of the Majority Leader is required for that member's appointment.
+If a subcommittee is so appointed, the Chair of the committee shall determine whether the subcommittee shall keep minutes of its meetings.
 Any minutes required to be kept pursuant to this subsection must comply with the provisions of subsection 12. - 7.
 A committee shall act only when together, and all votes must be taken in the presence of the committee.
 A member shall not be recorded as voting unless the member was actually present in the committee at the time of the vote.
-The chair of the committee must be present when the committee votes to take any final actions on bills or resolutions, but the chair is not required to vote.
-Upon approval of the Chair, a committee may meet together by video conference.
-A member who is actually present in the committee at a posted video conference location is present and in attendance at the meeting for all purposes.
+The Chair of the committee must be present when the committee votes to take any final actions on bills or resolutions, but the Chair is not required to vote.
+In addition to the use of remote-technology systems pursuant to the Remote-Technology Rules set forth in Senate Standing Rules Nos.
+131 to 135, inclusive, upon approval of the Majority Leader, a committee may meet together by video conference or other appropriate remote-technology systems.
+A member who is actually present in the committee at a posted video conference or other remote location is present and in attendance at the meeting for all purposes.
+A member who is participating in a committee meeting with all committee members participating through the use of a remote-technology system pursuant to the direction of the Majority Leader shall participate in the committee meeting from a location other than a committee meeting room.
 The provisions of this subsection do not prohibit the prefiling of legislative bills and resolutions on behalf of a committee in the manner prescribed by the Legislative Commission.